pachocanadian/leotools/README.md

 These tools are provided without warranty and for personal/district use only.
 They are not intended for commercial profit.

 To be clear - if someone authorized from Toastmasters International writes us to ask to have these tools shut down, we will cheerfully do so.

+These tools are provided under the GPLv3.
+If you're unclear what that means see https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3) .